Council spending 2015/16

 The overall rule is that we can spend revenue money on capital items, if there is any left over after paying the revenue bills, but we cannot spend the capital money on revenue expenditure.

-To find out more about the Council's budgets and spend, please visit our financial strategy updates page.
+For further information on the Council’s finances, including our medium-term projections and financial strategy, please visit our financial strategy updates page.